cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 When all cores, memory, and disk are specified, Work Queue will simply fit as many tasks as possible without going above the resources available at a particular worker.
-When the maximum running time is specified, Work Queue will kill any task that exceeds their maximum running time.
+When the maximum running time is specified, Work Queue will kill any task that exceeds its maximum running time.
 The minimum running time, if specified, helps Work Queue decide which worker best fits which task.
 Specifying tasks' running time is especially helpful in clusters where workers may have a hard threshold of their running time.